JohLeonhardt/Golang-Course/README.md

 Print out the remainder (modulus) which is found for each number between 10 and 100 when it is divided by 4.

 --------------------

+N. Level 3 - QUESTION: 6
+HoE#17V.72.go
+Hands-on exercise #17 - Video .72

+Create a program that shows the “if statement” in action.